rust-lang/cargo/src/doc/src/guide/build-performance.md

 # Optimizing Build Performance

-This guide will step you through Cargo configuration options and source code organization patterns that can help improve build performance, by prioritizing it over other aspects which may not be as important for your circumstances.
+Cargo configuration options and source code organization patterns can help improve build performance, by prioritizing it over other aspects which may not be as important for your circumstances.

 Same as when optimizing runtime performance, be sure to measure these changes against the workflows you actually care about, as we provide general guidelines and your circumstances may be different, it is possible that some of these approaches might actually make build performance worse for your use-case.